IPS-Eye-White

 The Azekah Inscription

 The Azekah Inscription is a fragment of a clay tablet with 18 lines of inscription, now housed in the British Museum.
 It dates back to the reign of Sennacherib (705 to 681 BC) and was discovered in the mid-nineteenth century in the Library of Ashurbanipal in Nineveh, that was the largest city in the world for close to half a century.
-Although the date seems uncertain, the inscription describes a campaign by either the Assyrian king Sennacherib against Hezekiah, King of Judah.
+Although the date seems uncertain, the inscription describes a campaign by the Assyrian king Sennacherib against Hezekiah, King of Judah.

 This is corroborated by ...